blackjax-devs/sampling-book/book/models/probabilistic_ode_solver_parameter_estimation.md

 ## TL;DR
 Compute log-posterior of IVP parameters given observations of the IVP solution with ProbDiffEq.
 Sample from this posterior using BlackJAX.
 Evaluating the log-likelihood of the data is described [in this paper](https://arxiv.org/abs/2202.01287).
 Based on this log-likelihood, sampling from the log-posterior is as done [in this paper](https://arxiv.org/abs/2002.09301).

 ## Technical setup
 Let $f$ be a known vector field.
 In this example, we use the Lotka-Volterra model.
+(We get our IVP implementations from [DiffEqZoo](https://diffeqzoo.readthedocs.io/en/latest/).)
 Consider an ordinary differential equation

 $$